 Electronic files need to be named accurately and consistently so that they are identifiable and accessible.
 This practice is necessary for administrative use, public access, and maintaining confidentiality.
-A good file name should include consistently formatted dates, all necessary descriptive information, and the version of the file.
-It should also be concise, bearing in mind the 255 character limit for file paths.
-See our instructions on good-file naming practices.9
+A good file name should include

 Requesting Electronic Records Transfer

 Please contact your agency's records analyst before beginning the transfer process and complete the State Agency Electronic Records Transfer Form RC-2D or State Agency Email Transfer Form RC-2D-E.10 Remember to note any confidentiality, file format, accessibility, or other preservation concerns on the form.